kennethober/helpers/README.md

 A module of helper functions.

-The guiding principle of this module is to provide functions that are consistently useful, encourage good coding, and don't encourage forgetting how to use Javascript.
+The guiding principle of this module is to provide functions that are consistently useful, have no external dependencies, encourage good coding, and *don't* encourage forgetting how to use Javascript.

 ## Installation